Dubeyrock/---Advanced---RAG---System---with--LangChain----Groq-API../README.md

-# RAG Crash Course with LangChain 🚀
+## Advanced RAG System with LangChain & Groq API🚀

 A comprehensive Retrieval-Augmented Generation (RAG) implementation using LangChain, FAISS, and Groq LLM for efficient document question-answering.